Motion to Take Note

 On fiscal responsibility, there is an arms race of new ideas for taxation among both Conservative leaders and the Labour Party.
 Unfortunately, the necessary lodestone of fiscal responsibility is missing.
 We must not now put at risk all the good work that we have done in reducing the deficit created by the financial crisis.
 The national debt is still far too high, at £1.8 trillion, and it costs us £37.5 billion a year—money that could be put to better use.

 The tax system is also creaking under the weight of its own complexity.
 Because I believe in taxing broadly and thinly, I think that we should keep VAT.
 However, there are hundreds of complications that have taken the entire tax code up to 10 million words—an estimate from the Institute of Chartered Accountants of Scotland, where I am off to after this debate.
 That is double what it was in 2009, according to the Telegraph.
 With a simpler approach, we could have avoided some embarrassments.
-I refer, for example, to Making Tax Digital, to those trading with the EU finding it so difficult to get the tax codes they need to export post Brexit and to the wretched loan charge fiasco.
+I refer, for example, to Making Tax Digital, to those trading with the EU finding it so difficult to get the tax codes that they need to export post Brexit, and to the wretched loan charge fiasco.

 On regulatory burdens, the complexity of the tax system, when allied with a confusing and growing regulatory system in sector after sector, leads to the dampening of business growth, whatever the underlying strength of the economy.
 It is no coincidence that labour productivity has been so poor since the crash in areas such as financial services and energy, where there has been so much new regulation.
-Noble Lords should beware of new uncosted, complex regulation in new areas if we are to retain international competitiveness.
+Noble Lords should beware new uncosted, complex regulation in new areas if we are to retain international competitiveness.

 I turn to education and digital education.
 Having studied what drives growth for so long, both at Tesco and as a Minister—like my noble friend Lord Henley—at the business department, and later at the Treasury, I am convinced that the most important driver of long-term efficiency and productivity is education.
 I welcome many of the Government’s reforms, including Teach First, and the improvement in standards, especially, for example, in London primaries.
 However, the schools are too full because the impact of immigration was not provided for under our short-term accounting system.